Pahari painting: Origin and area

+The ancestral collection of the Gujarati Manikanth family of Chamba provides crucial material evidence of the early Pahari-Mughal painter lineage, as noted by art historian V. C. Ohri in his seminal 1991 work, *On the Origins of Pahari Painting*.
+This historic reference repository includes early works such as a "Mughal Drawing" (first quarter of the 17th century) once held in the Jagdish Mittal Archive and now at Bharat Kala Bhavan, Varanasi, and a Imperial Mughal Kalam "Pricked Drawing / Pounce" (ca. 1630–1640) preserved in the Bhuri Singh Museum, Chamba.
+Additionally, the lineage is documented through the well-known Imperial Mughal-style drawing "A Maulavi and His Pupils" (ca. 1640–1650) at Bharat Kala Bhavan, and the iconic "Mughal Emperor Shah Jahan Receiving a Falcon from Raja Prithvi Singh of Chamba" (ca. 1650), now in the Harvard Art Museums.
+This 470-year-old traditional artistic heritage remains active today in Chamba through its living hereditary master artist, Shri Parkash Chand Manikanth.

 No Dogra artwork from before the Mughal-era has been found or come down to us.
 At the height of the reign of the Dogras, artists were patronized and temples and fortresses were decorated with mural paintings, such as the temples of Krimchi, Babbor, and in the fort at Bahu.
 Artwork flourished under the Dogras due to two main reasons: contact with the Mughals and the ascendance of the Jammu State.
 Exchanges between the Dogras and the Mughals led to the transmission of Mughal manners, methods, and tastes regarding artwork, to the Dogras.
 The first Pahari ruler to directly interact with the Mughals was Raja Bhupat Pal of Basohli State (r.
 1598–1635), who was imprisoned by Jahangir from 1613–1627, during which he likely witnessed Mughal artwork.
 This led to the art of painting to arise first in Basohli State, with the successors Raja Sangram Pal (r.
 1635–73) and Raja Kirpan Pal (r.
 1678–93) further developing Basohli as a centre of painting.
 The tradition of painting later developed in the hill states of Jasrota, Mankot, Lakhanpur, Samba, Bhoti, Bandralta, Bhadrawaha, Poonch, and Rajauri.